 A tiny dual-island nation that is big on character and charm

-A dual-island country as well as one of the world’s smallest nations, these beautiful islands offer an exotic and thoroughly charming Caribbean experience.
-Both islands are dotted with charming plantation inns and historic sites; a testament to their place as a former bastion of colonial elegance and gracious living.
-St Kitts – the larger of the two – is home to a dormant volcano, a UNESCO-listed fortress and a scenic narrow gauge railway.
+A dual-island country and one of the world’s smallest nations, these beautiful islands are great for an exotic and authentic Caribbean experience.
+Both islands are dotted with charming plantation inns and historic sites.
+St Kitts – the larger of the two – is home to a dormant volcano, a scenic narrow gauge railway and a UNESCO-listed fortress.
 Guests staying on Nevis fly into St Kitts’ airport before transferring by boat to its sleepy sister island.
-Nevis is more laid back and boasts unspoilt beaches and beautiful botanical gardens.
-Both islands offer a host of activities such as hiking, kayaking, horse riding and bird watching.
+Nevis is even more laid-back, with unspoilt beaches and beautiful botanical gardens.
+Both islands have loads of things to do such as hiking, kayaking, horse riding and birdwatching.